perticascatalin/Research/RelationalPROG/3_prob_form.md

 **Pseudocode**:

-- look at current neighbouring stated
+- look at current neighbouring states
 - prepare messages
 - summarize messages
 - compute the next state of the node based on the current state and the neighbourhood summary